 Nursing Tanks and Bras

 When I’m layering a button down or cardigan over, I’ll often wear a nursing tank underneath with no additional bra.
 For me, a good nursing tank provides as much support and coverage as a nursing bra, and who needs the extra layer when you are nursing?
-I live in nursing bras for a while and after three kids my favorite ones (for comfort, support, and quality) are this one by Cake Lingerie, this one by Bravado (which is my go-to), and this one from Target.
+I live in nursing bras for a while and after three kids my favorite ones (for comfort, support, quality, and style) are these from ThirdLove.
 I also love these nursing tanks.

 It might sound funny to choose a clothing item for the bottom half of your body when we’re talking nursing-friendly pieces, but you’ll spend so much time sitting while nursing for those first few weeks/months that comfy pants are a must.
 And what is more comfortable than leggings?
 A good pair of black leggings can make a wardrobe.
 Once you find a pair you love, buy several.
 I’m a big fan of these — they aren’t too thin or see-through and are comfortable.
 They don’t hold up for a long time, but they are so affordable that you can buy several pairs and rotate them as needed.